sakhnik/o-event/README.md

 ## TODO

+    - print logo in the receipts
+    - start protocols styling
+    - logo and competition name in the reports
     - accumulate intermediate finish leg distance when merging
-    - check group when importing competitors
-    - start protocols styling
     - count of competitors still racing
     - i18n
     - common style, advertising etc